fieldtrip/website/faq/preproc/datahandling/dataformat.md

 The following anatomical MRI data formats are supported by **[ft_read_mri](/reference/fileio/ft_read_mri)**:

-- NIFTI (.nii / .nii.gz), using the FreeSurfer toolbox
+- NIfTI (.nii / .nii.gz), using the FreeSurfer toolbox
 - mgz (.mgz), using the FreeSurfer toolbox
 - Analzye (.hdr, .img), using the SPM toolbox
 - MINC (.mnc), using the SPM toolbox